-As many words of the vernacular, “hierarchy” doesn’t have a razor-sharp definition.
-This is a mixed blessing: On one hand, we always have to double check what someone means by it; on the other, we always have some leeway to squeeze it into our papers.
+Like many words of the vernacular, “hierarchy” doesn’t have a razor-sharp definition.
+This is a mixed blessing: On one hand, we always have to double-check what someone means by it; on the other, we still have some leeway to squeeze it into our papers.
 Here, I will list four ways of thinking about hierarchies and their consequences.
 If this was something more than just a blog post, there would be some history and background here, including hierarchies of angles and quotations from The Book of Change; but it isn’t, so I’ll go straight to the first item.

 Type 1.
 A hierarchy is a partial ordering of objects.
-So for every object there are other objects above, below and at the same level.
+So for every object, there are other objects above, below, and at the same level.
 This is a generous definition.
 So generous that it doesn’t mean much to have found a hierarchy.
-In any random network, the nodes form a hierarchy based on their degree; any group of people could form a hierarchy based on age, weight or height.
+In any random network, the nodes form a hierarchy based on their degree; any group of people could build a hierarchy based on age, weight, or height.
 With this definition, everything is close to trivially hierarchical.
 Still, note that many models of complex systems are actually not hierarchical even with this generous definition, as all constituents are identical.
 (Which is not necessarily a methodological problem, just funny.)

 Type 3.
 A hierarchy is a partial ordering of objects with increasingly many objects per level, and no connections between levels other than the one above and below.
-The title of this post contains the word “networks”.
-Of course we don’t want to let go of our favorite network slogan “everything is connected”.
+The title of this post contains the word “networks.”
+Of course, we don’t want to let go of our favorite network slogan, “everything is connected.”
 If everything is connected, then how are things connected?
 If hierarchies make you think of the military (I do), then you have an idea—like the chain of command.
-One person is connected to the his/her superiors and subordinates.
+One person is connected to his/her superiors and subordinates.
 Mathematically, it is a (rooted) tree.
-This is a very restrictive definition of a hierarchy, and as such trivial.
+This is a very restrictive definition of a hierarchy and as such trivial.
 Now basically nothing is a hierarchy (unless it was designed to be—ergo trivial).